Gong Li

-Gong Li (巩俐 (鞏俐); born 31 December 1965) is a Chinese-born actress.
-She is regarded as one of the best actresses in China today, known for her versatility and naturalistic performances.
+Gong Li (巩俐 (鞏俐); born 31 December 1965) is a Chinese actress.
+Known for her versatility and naturalistic performances, she is regarded as one of the best actresses in Chinese cinema.
+She starred in three Chinese-language films that have been nominated for the Academy Award for Best International Feature Film.

 Gong was born in Shenyang, Liaoning, and grew up in Jinan, Shandong.
 She enrolled at the Central Academy of Drama in Beijing, from where she graduated in 1989.
-While a student at the Academy, she was spotted by director Zhang Yimou and debuted in Zhang's Red Sorghum in 1987.
+While a student at the academy, she was spotted by director Zhang Yimou and debuted in Zhang's Red Sorghum in 1987.
 Gong and Zhang's professional and personal relationship received much coverage in the Chinese-speaking world, as they continued to collaborate on a string of critically acclaimed movies, including the Oscar-nominated features Ju Dou (1990) and Raise the Red Lantern (1991).
 For her role in the Zhang-directed The Story of Qiu Ju (1992), Gong won the Volpi Cup for Best Actress at the Venice Film Festival.

 Gong also starred in the Chen Kaige-directed Oscar-nominated Farewell My Concubine (1993), for which she won Best Supporting Actress at the New York Film Critics Circle Awards.
 In English-language films, she won the National Board of Review Award for Best Supporting Actress for Memoirs of a Geisha (2005), directed by Rob Marshall.
 Other notable appearances include Flirting Scholar (1993), To Live (1994), Chinese Box (1997), The Emperor and the Assassin (1998), Breaking the Silence (2000), Zhou Yu's Train (2003), Eros (2004), Miami Vice (2006), Curse of the Golden Flower (2006) and Saturday Fiction (2019).

+Gong was the head of jury at the 2000 Berlin Film and the 2002 Venice Film Festivals, the first Asian to hold such a position for either event.
 Over the course of her career, Gong won several accolades, including four Hundred Flowers Awards, a Hong Kong Film Award, two Golden Rooster Awards, a Berlin Film Festival, two Cannes Film Festival and Venice Film Festival honors and a David di Donatello Award nomination.
 She was appointed as a Commander (Commandeur) of the Ordre des Arts et des Lettres by the government of France in 2010.